EUI Summer School “Introduction to Teaching and Learning in Higher Education”

 How this course works

-This 4-day workshop will introduce participants to the theory and practice of teaching in Higher Education.
-By the end of this course participants will have gained an insight into the theoretical knowledge underpinning today’s teaching in Higher Education and also learned some practical teaching skills.
+The 4-day training introduces participants to the theory and practice of teaching in Higher Education.
+By the end of this course, participants will have gained an insight into the theoretical knowledge underpinning today’s teaching in Higher Education and also learned some practical teaching skills.
 Furthermore, participants will meet other early career scholars from across Europe.

 What you will learn